samhavens/NLP-data-augmentation/README.md

 ## Installation

 ### Python requirements
 This project is written in python 3 and requires a python3 venv.
-Once created, install the requirements: `pip install -r requirements.txt`
+Once created, install the requirements: `pip install -r requirements.txt` (SH note - LOL there is no `requirements.txt` - adding Pipenv)

 ### Other dependencies

-Most models require pre-trained word vector models.
+~Most models require pre-trained word vector models.
 As these models are relatively large, I ommitted them from the git repo.
-To download the files automatically, run the shell script ```./pretrained_vectors.sh```
+To download the files automatically, run the shell script ```./pretrained_vectors.sh```~

+Models are downloaded as needed using `gensim.downloader`, which is automatically called by Gensim.
+See more [here](https://github.com/RaRe-Technologies/gensim-data).

 To download the pretrained vectors manually, save the following files in the ```src/``` directory.